 There several different types of conflict and you should aim to have at least one in your story to give your characters something to strive for.

-Another type may be between the main characters and society, or a conflict with nature due to storms preventing the characters from getting to where they need to be.
+Another type may be between the main characters and society, or conflict with nature due to storms preventing the characters from getting to where they need to be.

-A character can even have conflict with themselves in that they may need to overcome a part of their own personality which is holding them back, for instance, a phobia of some kind which is preventing them from reaching their goal.
+A character can even experience conflict with themselves in that they may need to overcome a part of their own personality which is holding them back, for instance, a phobia of some kind which is preventing them from reaching their goal.
 This is an internal conflict because it is one that the character is having with him or herself inside their own head.

 You can use any type of conflict you like and, depending on the length of your story, you may want to use more than one or even all kinds.
 The point is your story has to be engaging, and things need to be happening all the way through, and the best way to do that is to introduce conflict wherever and whenever you can.

-Anyway, as always, thank you very much for spending your time reading my words, I appreciate it.
+As always, thank you very much for spending your time reading my words, I appreciate it.

 Until next time,